SalvatoreSantamaria/working-with-git-branches/readme.md

 `git checkout feature`
 `git merge master`

+or

+`git checkout feature`
+`git merge origin/feature/PUFF-17262-fam-signup-modal`
+Then in the prompt to add a commit message, just type `:q`

 This creates a new “merge commit” in the feature branch that ties together the histories of both branches, giving you a branch structure that looks like this:
            _f_f_f__merge_commit
 _master_m_/_m_m_m_/